arjanfrans/conquete/README.md

 ## Usage

-A game is initialized with an `EventEmitter` that listens for all game events and an options object.
-This options object includes the map, game rules, and an array of players.
-Each player has a `listener`, which is an `EventEmitter` that listens to events targeted at that player.
+A game is initialized with an options object.
+This options object includes the map, game rules, an array of players and a listener.
+The `listener` options is an `EventEmitter` that will listener to game events.
+Each player also has a `listener`, which is an `EventEmitter` that listens to events targeted at that player.
 Optionally a state can be passed in to resume a game from a given state.

 ```javaScript